 17. There is only one syndicated program to ever receive a Best Series Emmy nomination: Star Trek The Next Generation

-18. Leonard Nimoy fought to get pay equity for Nichelle Nichols on Star Trek in the 1960s
+18. Stark Trek’s star Spock (Leonard Nimoy) fought to get pay equity for Nyota Uhura (Nichelle Nichols) on Star Trek in the 1960s.

 19. DeForest Kelley disliked repeating Dr. McCoy's catchphrase "He's dead, Jim", which appears 20 times in the original Star Trek series.
 It became so famous, however, that he joked that the line would appear on his tombstone.
 It did appear in the first sentence of Kelley's obituary.